When Your Child Needs an MRI Scan

-- Your child can follow his or her normal daily routine unless the provider tells you otherwise.
+- Your child can follow a normal daily routine unless the healthcare provider tells you otherwise.

 - Make sure your child removes any makeup.
 Makeup may contain some metal.

-- Remove any metal objects like watches, jewelry, hearing aids, eyeglasses, belts, clothing with zippers, or other types of metal objects from your child.
+- Remove any metal objects such as watches, jewelry, hearing aids, eyeglasses, belts, clothing with zippers, or other types of metal objects from your child.
 These things may interfere with the MRI scanner's magnetic field.
 Dental braces and fillings aren't a problem.
-But in many cases, MRI scans shouldn't be done on children who have metal implants.
+But in some cases, MRI scans shouldn't be done on children who have metal implants.

 - Remove ear (cochlear) implants before the MRI scan.

-- Follow all other instructions given by your child's provider.
+- Follow all other instructions given by your child's healthcare provider.